Sandigupta/router-endpoints-detector-npm-package-/README.md

 ```

 ## Design principles
-Under the hood, `router-endpoints-detector` uses:
+Under the hood, `routernder` uses:

 1. **AST parsing** with Acorn to analyze your JavaScript code structure
 2. **Pattern recognition** to detect common router patterns